SpilledMilkCOM/Angular-GettingStarted/README.md

 * Pipes can be chained together `{{ comp.price | currency | lowercase }}`
 * Pipes may have paramters  `{{ comp.price | currency:'USD':'symbol':'1.2-2' }}`
 * Use the `@Pipe({})` decorator to create custom pipes.

+#### Service
+* A class with a focused purpose
+* Used for features that:
+    * Are independent from any particular component
+    * Provide shared data or logic across components
+    * Encapsulate external interactions

 #### Selector
 * An attribute of a decorator which is a unique key for Angular to render this component when used in HTML.